mintojoseph/teamcity-setup-minikube/README.md

 This will allow the agent to run the jobs.

-[agent-auto-auth](https://plugins.jetbrains.com/plugin/14903-agent-auto-auth) plugin can be used to automatically authorize agents.
+Note: [agent-auto-auth](https://plugins.jetbrains.com/plugin/14903-agent-auto-auth) plugin can be used to automatically authorize agents.

-### Github integration
+### Git repo integration

 Create a new [ssh key pair](https://linux.die.net/man/1/ssh-keygen).